philippmoritzer/bd-ml-project/README.md

 Prometheus:
 - Uses its own query language PromQL
 - More features for monitoring purposes
-- Less support for for real-time analytics or machine learning
+- Less support for real-time analytics or machine learning
 - Only milisecond timestamps vs InfluxDB's nanoseconds
 - Less resource usage